aluxnimm/outlookcaldavsynchronizer/README.md

 - fix calculation of exdates for recurrence exceptions
 - Fix date calculation for GetOccurence
 - Honor BYSETPOS for monthly and yearly recurrence rules

 #### 0.99.1 ####
-- Improved validation of calendar url in options dialog.
+- Improved validation of calendar url in options dialog

 #### 0.99 ####
 - Fixes for google

 #### 0.98 ####
 - Add SCHEDULE-AGENT=CLIENT for organizer to avoid sending invitations twice in SOGo, see ticket 45

 #### 0.97.8 ####
 - Add debug logging for caldav requests

 #### 0.97.7 ####
 - more fixes for exchange email addresses for attendees and better logging
 - catch COM exception for not found recurrence exceptions

 #### 0.97.6 ####
 - more fixes for GetMailUrl
 - Improve handling of WebExceptions

 #### 0.97.5 ####
 - fixes for GetMailUrl for Exchange and GAL
 - fix WebException exceptions
 - response header 'location' is allowed to contain a relative Uri

 #### 0.97.3 ####
 - fix interval for yearly recurrence rules

 #### 0.97.2 ####
 - add synchronization context if missing
 - fix for task sync if start and due dates are equal

 #### 0.97.1 ####
 - swap default values for sync timespans in options dialog
 - catch exceptions if PR_SMTP_ADDRESS property not available
 - set meetingstatus to nonmeeting if only own organizer and no attendees are present

 #### 0.97 ####
 - Initial task sync support (alpha)
 - Make caldav requests async, Outlook UI stays responsive during caldav get requests
 - some recurrence fixes
 - improve total progress handling

 #### 0.96 ####
 - Fixes for google

 #### 0.95.1 ####
 - Fix getting smtp address for exchange users